 Our cabin features a nearby pit toilet.
 If the snowpack is light, we'll carry in our own water to cook, drink, and clean with.
-Otherwise, we'll boil and purify snow!
+Otherwise, we'll boil and purfify snow!

 You're responsible for your own transportation to and from Trail Mavens locations, but we help coordinate carpools for ladies leaving from the Bay Area.
 If you own a car and are willing to drive other ladies, they'll contribute to cover gas, tolls, and wear & tear.
 If you grab a ride with another Maven, plan to Venmo or Paypal your driver.
 If no trip participants/insufficient trip participants own cars, we'll share contact information so you can band together and split a rental.

-Want even more details?
+Want more details on how carpools work?
 Check out our Transportation FAQ.

 + OUT OF TOWNER?